nincns/nice2know/documents/nice2know_projektplan.md

 ## 6. Problem JSON

-### 6.1 Zweck
+### 6.1 Purpose
-Erfasst die **Problemstellung** aus der E-Mail in kompakter Form.
-Optimiert für schnelle Volltextsuche und Kategorisierung.
+Captures the **problem statement** from the email in compact form.
+Optimized for fast full-text search and categorization.

 ### 6.2 Schema